Search

 Key ingredients used in fresh hummus preparation

-These core ingredients create this homemade hummus recipe that’s exceptionally flavorful and perfectly textured.
+These core ingredients create homemade hummus with bold flavor and exceptionally smooth texture.

-Baking Soda (Optional): For an ultra-smooth hummus, baking soda is your best friend.
-Its alkaline properties help break down the chickpea skins by softening the pectin, making them easier to remove.
-I provide specific steps for removing chickpea skins for both dried and canned chickpeas.
+Baking Soda (Optional): For ultra-smooth hummus, baking soda helps loosen chickpea skins, making them easier to remove.
+I include this method for both canned and cooked-from-scratch chickpeas.

 Strained cooked chickpeas in a fine mesh sieve over a glass bowl